jay-cohen/android-mvvm/README.md

 # Android MVVM Example

-Built primarily as a self learning excercise using the following appraoch:
+Built primarily as a self learning excercise using the following approach:

 - MVVM
 - Clean Architecture